 7. Make the necessary preparations

 Start-up preparations will vary from one individual to another.
-Allow yourself plenty of time for planning, purchasing toys, equipment and supplies, and setting up your child care environment before your home visit is scheduled with the Colorado State Division of Child Care licensing specialist.
+Allow yourself plenty of time for planning, purchasing toys, equipment and supplies, and setting up your child care environment before your home visit is scheduled with the Colorado State Division of Early Care and Learning licensing specialist.

 Questions?
-Refer to Opening a Licensed Family Child Care Home or contact us with additional questions.
+Refer to Opening a Licensed Family Child Care Home for additional information, or call 303-441-4411.